Northwestern QB returning for senior year

 "I want to play another season alongside the guys I've battled with for these last three years, and win a Big Ten Championship," Thorson said in an announcement.
 "That's what I came here to do."

-Before the season, ESPN's Mel Kiper ranked Thorson fifth among non-senior prospects behind USC's Sam Darnold, Wyoming's Josh Allen, UCLA's Josh Rosen and Louisville's Lamar Jackson.
+Before the season, ESPN's Mel Kiper ranked Thorson fifth among non-senior quarterback prospects, behind USC's Sam Darnold, Wyoming's Josh Allen, UCLA's Josh Rosen and Louisville's Lamar Jackson.

-No. 20 Northwestern plays Kentucky in the Music City Bowl on December 29.
+No. 21 Northwestern will play Kentucky in the Music City Bowl on Dec.
+29.